 After earning a business degree from the University of Oregon, Lisa worked in sales before pursuing a career in mortgage banking.

-When their oldest son was born with autism and other developmental challenges, Lisa decided to focus the majority of her energy on learning to navigate his special abilities.
-Today, he’s employed and is involved in multiple activities.
+When Lisa and her husband’s oldest son was born with autism and other developmental challenges in 1997, Lisa decided to focus the majority of her energy on learning to navigate his special abilities.
+Today, he’s employed, involved in multiple social activities, and is working with a number of specialists to begin living independently.

-Over the last twenty-two years, Lisa has loved being a mom to her kids who now are busy working, enjoying college and finishing up the last couple years of high school.
+Over the last twenty-five years, Lisa has loved being a mom to her kids, who now are busy working, enjoying finishing up the last couple years of college.

-She volunteered in the community and served as Director of Philanthropy for a local auto dealership for many years.
+She volunteered in the community and served as Director of Philanthropy for a local company for many years.

 With Much Gratitude

-This site would not be possible without the unconditional support of my husband, Phil, the editing prowess of Nicole Fletchall and the incredible web design skills of Jacob Jacobson.
+This site would not be possible without the unconditional support of my husband, Phil, the editing prowess of talented friends, and the incredible web design skills of Jacob Jacobson.
 I’m forever grateful for the writers who trust and believe in I Do’s purpose, as well as my friends and family, who are too numerous to name, for their endless encouragement.